farhadahmed/skillspire-full-stack-javascript-curriculum/README.md

 * Must have a completed application which they present at the end of the course.
 If a student cannot attend the last day, arrangements must be made with the instructor to present on a different day.
 * Must pass final whiteboard interview

+## Structure of each day
+- Once you introduce JS, every day should start with a "knowledge check" - an algorithm question to improve student skills.
+This should never be more than 30 minutes.
+- Answer questions about the last assignment.
+If this takes more than 10 minutes, consider answering the question after class or over Slack
+- Provide a brief overview of what you'll cover that day
+- Complete the lessons you have in mind for the day
+- Leave a few minutes at the end of the class for questions

 ## Curriculum Overview

 The curriculum is split into two parts.
 The first 16 days concentrate on frontend and the second half on the backend.
 The number of days spent on a given topic are flexible as this is largely dependent on the cohort's skill level and aptitude for coding.
 Therefore, a minimum and maximum number of days for subjects is provided